hokiegeek2/slurm-cloud-integration/README.md

 ### Generate and Set Permissions for jwt key

-Now that slurmctld and slurmdbd are built and configured for jwt authentication, generate the jwt key to be used by slurmctld, slurmdbd, and slurmrestd and set the permissions.
+Now that slurmctld and slurmdbd are built and configured for jwt authentication, generate the jwt key to be used by slurmctld and slurmdbd to verify user tokens submitted with each slurmrestd REST call and set the permissions.
 For Linux, the jwt key is generated as follows:

 ```
 dd if=/dev/random of=/etc/slurm/jwt_hs256.key bs=32 count=1